hg0428/Mar-PS/README.md

 ### Hard ones to add

-- TODO: add support for multi-recipient messages
+- Support for multi-recipient messages

-- TODO: add support for multi-message responses
+- Support for multi-message responses

 NOTE: These will be VERY difficult to implement because every time an entity receives a message, it tries to reply.
 If you send a message to many entities, they will all try to reply.